Gabbar Singh (film): Plot

-Venkataratnam Naidu lives with his mother, stepfather Naidu, and a younger step-brother Ajay in Kondaveedu.
-His stepfather is always partial towards his step-brother much to the anger of Venkataratnam.
-He stops bothering about what other people think about him and renames himself after the fictional character "Gabbar Singh".
-As his anger towards his brother and father grows, Gabbar Singh runs away from home.
-His stepfather, Naidu gets hold of him and admits him in a boarding school away from Kondaveedu.
+Venkataratnam Naidu lives with his mother, stepfather Naidu, and younger half-brother Ajay in Kondaveedu.
+His stepfather is always partial towards Ajay, much to Venkataratnam's anger.
+He stops caring about others' opinions and renames himself after the fictional character "Gabbar Singh."
+As his resentment towards his brother and stepfather grows, Gabbar Singh runs away from home.
+His stepfather eventually finds him and sends him to a boarding school away from Kondaveedu.

-21 years later, Gabbar Singh is a police officer posted as the Circle Inspector (CI) for the Kondaveedu region.
-His anger towards his brother and stepfather remains the same and lives separately from them.
-Though he wants to live with his mother in his new house, she wants him to stay with her and Naidu.
-Ajay is a gambling addict and has debts all over the village.
-Gabbar Singh falls in love with a handicraft vendor named Bhagya Lakshmi, whom he chances upon during a police raid that he conducts against gambling.
+Twenty-one years later, Gabbar Singh is a police officer posted as the Circle Inspector (CI) for the Kondaveedu region.
+His anger towards his brother and stepfather remains unchanged, and he lives separately from them.
+Though he wants to live with his mother in his new house, she prefers to stay with Naidu.
+Ajay is a gambling addict with debts all over the village.
+Gabbar Singh falls in love with a handicraft vendor named Bhagya Lakshmi.

-Siddhappa Naidu is a goon in Kondaveedu who With the help of his uncle, aspires to become the MLA of that region in the upcoming by-election.
-He wants to be nominated by the ruling party.
-Though Siddhappa despises Gabbar Singh for obstructing his illegal affairs, he tries to appreciate him.
-Gabbar Singh refuses and tells Siddhappa that he actually knows who he is and tells him to behave himself.
-Angered by Gabbar Singh's response, Siddhappa sends goons to disrupt the market yard in Kondaveedu.
-Gabbar Singh confronts the goons and defeats them with ease to reopen the market yard.
-Enraged Siddhappa now plans to kill Gabbar Singh but his uncle instead advises him to speak with the Home Minister about transferring Gabbar Singh out of Kondaveedu.
-Siddhappa and his uncle meet the minister, who simply denies their request.
-He also advises Siddhappa to make peace with Gabbar Singh or it would hurt his political aspirations.
+Siddhappa Naidu is a local goon who, with his uncle's help, aspires to become the MLA of the region in the upcoming by-election.
+He seeks nomination from the ruling party.
+Although Siddhappa despises Gabbar Singh for obstructing his illegal activities, he tries to win him over.
+Gabbar Singh refuses, stating that he knows Siddhappa's true nature and warns him.
+Angered by Gabbar Singh's response, Siddhappa sends goons to disrupt the Kondaveedu market yard.
+Gabbar Singh confronts and defeats them, reopening the market yard.
+Enraged, Siddhappa plans to kill Gabbar Singh, but his uncle advises speaking with the Home Minister to have Gabbar Singh transferred out of Kondaveedu.
+The minister denies their request and advises Siddhappa to make peace with Gabbar Singh or risk his political ambitions.

-Meanwhile, Gabbar Singh meets Bhagya Lakshmi and proposes marriage.
-She rejects by saying that she has to look after her ailing father, who is an alcoholic and she cannot marry while he is alive.
-Gabbar Singh then comes home to find his mother dead.
-He goes to his stepfather to make peace, as he is the only family left.
-His stepfather rejects and despises him as an outcast.
-Gabbar Singh is then attacked at the handicraft exhibition by Siddhappa's men when he is with Bhagya Lakshmi; he kills all of them in a fight.
-He confronts Siddhappa and warns him to stop bothering him and tells him that he will never allow Siddhappa to become an MLA.
+Meanwhile, Gabbar Singh proposes to Bhagya Lakshmi, but she rejects him, stating she must care for her ailing, alcoholic father and cannot marry while he is alive.
+Gabbar Singh returns home to find his mother dead.
+He attempts to make peace with his stepfather, but Naidu rejects him as an outcast.
+Gabbar Singh is then attacked by Siddhappa's men at a handicraft exhibition.
+He defeats them and confronts Siddhappa, warning him to stop interfering and declaring he will never allow Siddhappa to become an MLA.